flightmaster/android/README.md

 - The architecture was an attempt to keep the code portable, a decision I now regret.

+- The packaging naming structure needs changing from com.gpsaviator.* (I used to own the domain, but let it go).

 - The serialisation of databases has too much boilerplate code.
 I tried default serialisation but it was very slow.
 There must be a better way, eliminating